earthlab/14ers-git/README.md

 # 14ers-git

+# Making changes to demonstrate fork on GitHub
 This repo was developed by Leah Wasser and Max Joseph as a part of the introduction to version control, git and github workshop.

 ## About the activity